 Get all the answers to the most frequently asked questions regarding regulations, recommendations, and tips before enjoying a memorable experience in Cuba.

-1.- How do the changes announced by the President on June 16, 2017 affect individual people-to-people travelers who have already begun making their travel arrangements (such as purchasing flights, hotels, or rental cars)?
+1.- How do the changes announced by the President on June 05, 2019 affect group people-to-people travelers who have already begun making their travel arrangements (such as purchasing flights, hotels, or rental cars)?

 2.- Is authorized travel by cruise ship or passenger vessel to Cuba impacted by the new Cuba policy?